European Cherry Fruit Fly

 The presence of this pest in Canada was confirmed for the first time in June 2016 in an urban park located in Mississauga, Ontario.
 This is the first record of this fly in North America.

 - common snowberry

 - holly barberry

 - tart/sour cherries

-- The European cherry fruit fly has been detected in portions of Niagara County in New York and in parts of Ontario Canada.
+- The European cherry fruit fly has been detected in Niagara and Erie Counties, and portions of Orleans County in New York; found in parts of Ontario, Canada

 - The cherry producing States are at risk for European cherry fruit fly, these include: California, Colorado, Maryland, Michigan, New Mexico, New York, Oregon, Pennsylvania, Utah, and Washington.